December 3. Today's Birthdays

 NAMES

-Kazakhstan theater and film actress Gaziza ABDINABIYEVA (1948-2021) was born in Kyzylorda region.
-She was a graduate of the Kurgangazy Institute of Arts.
+Actress of Mukhtar Auezov Kazakh State Academic Drama Theater Gaziza ABDINABIYEVA was born in 1948 in Kyzylorda region.
+She is a graduate of the Kurgangazy Institute of Arts.
 Since 1969, she was the leading actress of the Mussrepov Kazakh State Theater for Children and Youth.
-She was the actress of the Auezov Kazakh State Academic Drama Theater starting from 1993 and until her death in 2021.
+She took up her current post at the Auezov Kazakh State Academic Drama Theater in 1993 and stayed with the theater ever since.